Ytsago/Inception/README.md

 ### Description
 Inception is a project of 42 school, it involved creating a website using a dockerized environment.
-Each services has to run in their own container and must communicate to other via a private network.
+Each services has to run in their own container and must communicate with others via a private network.
 ### Instruction
 To use this project :
 - Be sure to have docker installed.
-- Also you'ill need sudo right to operate it.
+- Also you'll need sudo right to operate it.

 There is a Makefile in the root directory with following command :
 - make
-*Create the docker images or recreate it if they already exists.
+>*Create the docker images or recreate it if they already exists.
 Also create the volumes, network and containers if they didn't exists and start them*
 - make **up**
 >*Same as make but do not recreate the images.*
 - make **down**